 - is the guardian of a victim of a violent crime.

-The payments are distributed by the OAG in monthly payments or in a lump-sum payment.
+The payments are distributed by the Office of the Attorney General (OAG) in monthly payments or in a lump-sum payment.

 Data Broker — An intranet application used by eligibility staff to access online data about individuals.
-The information is compiled from a number of sources into one combined report.
+The information is compiled from a number of sources.
 This information is compared to the application and details from the interview to identify case discrepancies, reducing the possibility of case error and fraud.
-See Permissible Purpose.
+See permissible purpose.

-Data Collection — The functional area where individual household, non-financial, resource, income and deduction information is recorded for use in building EDGs and determining eligibility for types of assistance.
-See EDBC and Driver Flow.
+Data Collection — The functional area where individual household, non-financial, resource, income, and deduction information is recorded for use in building Eligibility Determination Groups (EDGs) and determining eligibility for types of assistance.
+See EDBC and driver flow.

-Dependent Child — A child who meets the TANF definition of deprivation and who lives with a relative who meets the TANF relationship requirement.
+- Temporary Assistance for Needy Families (TANF) — A child who meets the definition of deprivation and who lives with a relative who meets the relationship requirement.

 Deprivation — Loss of parental support caused by death, incapacity, continued absence of one or both natural or adoptive parents, or because of unemployment or underemployment of both parents in a two-parent family.